-Factory - uses the sensor calibration data provided on the corresponding sensor CD or calibration sheet.
-This is the default mode after programming the Factory Data (see Chapter Factory Data Menu).
+Factory - uses the sensor calibration data stored on the connected sensor.
+This is the default mode.

 Process - uses the current Process Calibration data, if previously set by the user.
-For the InPro8500, the forward and side calibration need to be set independently
+The forward (25°) and sideward (90°) calibration need to be set independently.